NOTE: Analysis is mixed in with the relation of

 Lynch/Frost are saying, with the ascent of the golden light, "Believe", at least within the environment of this film, that spirits are real.
 Carl Rhodd is not under the influence of any drug.
 He simply sees what he sees, which is a golden light rising from the boy.

 The shot of the telephone pole and the numbers on it is a repeat from Fire Walk with me.
 Not an exact repeat of a shot, but there was a pole with these numbers observed in that film.
 It was in the below scene in which detectives are looking around the trailer home of the murdered Teresa Banks.
 Carl has brought them coffee.
 A woman, smudged dark all over, holding a compress to her right eye, is suddenly standing at the trailer door.
 All take notice of her, and she wanders off without saying anything when asked if she knew Teresa.
-Carl stands staring blankly, suddenly as if out-of-sync the world.
+Carl stands staring blankly, suddenly out-of-sync with the world.
 We are shown an image of the telephone pole in the trailer park, as if he is seeing it in his mind's eye.
 Carl then returns to the present and says, "I've already gone places.
 I just want to stay where I am."

 Upon seeing the weird woman in Fire Walk with Me, Carl has perhaps had a premonition that was fulfilled these many years later.